 Today you'll say goodbye to your Expedition Team and your fellow travelers.
 You'll disembark in the morning so that you may catch your homeward bound flights.
 Outbound flights should not be scheduled until after noon.

-Note: The 10-day itinerary will have one less day exploring the peninsula, and the 12-day itinerary will have one more day exploring the peninsula.
+Note: The 12-day itinerary will have one more day exploring the peninsula.